-Video sewer and drain inspections have come along way in how we are able to troubleshoot a problematic drain
+Video sewer and drain inspections have come a long way in how we are able to troubleshoot a problematic drain line.

 I cannot stress enough the importance of investing in a video inspection of these primary and secondary lines under the structure.
 All too many times I have seen a newly remodeled home that has flooded with raw sewage due to aged and failed drainage infrastructure that was “overlooked” prior to the purchase.

 Today, The technology is available to inspect the existing lines so there is no good reason to not have it done as It will protect your investment and save hundreds if not thousands of dollars in future repairs.
-I am not exagerating when I say that I’ve witnessed countless brand new kitchens and baths ripped out simply due to placing the priority on cosmetics without testing the “things you don’t see”.
+I am not exaggerating when I say that I’ve witnessed countless brand-new kitchens and baths ripped out simply due to placing the priority on cosmetics without testing the “things you don’t see”.